 What should you know about PS5 gaming headsets?

-What we’ve selected as the best PlayStation 5 gaming headsets all operate similarly to other gaming headsets, meaning we still prioritize things like sound and microphone quality, battery life (when applicable), comfort, and compatibility.
+What we’ve selected as the best PlayStation 5 gaming headsets all operate similarly to other gaming headsets.
+We still prioritize sound and microphone quality, battery life (when applicable), comfort, and compatibility.
 Let’s dive into everything you should know before buying.

 How to connect a gaming headset to the PS5

 There are multiple ways to connect a headset to the PlayStation 5, and perhaps the easiest way is to do so directly through the controller’s 3.5mm input.
-Alternatively, you can use your headset’s 2.4GHz USB dongle to connect to either the USB-A or USB-C input on the PS5.
+Alternatively, you can use your headset’s 2.4GHz USB dongle to connect to either the USB-A or USB-C input on the PS5 console itself.

 If you want to connect a Bluetooth headset to your PlayStation 5, you’ll need to purchase a USB-A or USB-C Bluetooth transmitter.
 Once you connect the transmitter to your PS5 and put it into pairing mode, you can then turn your headset on (and into pairing mode).
 The two devices will “find” each other and establish a connection.
 Be aware that Bluetooth connectivity, while convenient, may introduce audio-visual lag, which is bad for gaming.